 Good audio also comes with lowering or removing everything that may disturb your attendees.
 Here are some things you can do now to improve your sound quality:

 Talking from your computer's microphone will create a distant sound.
 Plus, the computer will capture any ambient noise.
-A first good approach would be to use your earbud's microphone, Apple's EarPods are pretty good actually.
+A first good approach would be to use your earbud's microphone, Apple's EarPods are actually pretty good.

 Here at Livestorm, we use the Blue Yeti microphone, the silver edition.
 It's a very good compromise between quality and price.
 Plus, it comes with different settings for different scenarios: face to face interviews, panels, podcasts etc. And you can add a pop filter to get an even better sound.

-Tripods are very interesting because they can help you maintain your webcam at your eyes level without raising your computer.
+Tripods are very interesting because they can help you maintain your webcam at eye level without raising your computer.
 This will give a more natural "conversational" look.